Dynamic Business Executives with Purpose

 President and CEO

 Vicki Hollub of Galveston has served on the Texas Economic Development Corporation Board of Directors since April 2019, and previously served as vice chair.
-She is President and CEO of Occidental Petroleum, an international oil and gas exploration and production company, and one of the largest U.S. oil and gas companies based on equity market capitalization.
+She is President and CEO of Occidental, an international oil and gas exploration and production company, and one of the largest U.S. oil and gas companies based on equity market capitalization.
 She joined Occidental’s Board of Directors in 2015, and has been with Occidental for over 40 years.
 She has extensive operations and leadership experience and, most recently, was president and COO, overseeing oil and gas, chemical and midstream operations.
 She is a director of the American Petroleum Institute and for chair of the U.S. – Columbia Business Council.
 Additionally, she is the former chair of the Bear Bryant Awards Campaign for the American Heart Association.
 Hollub received a Bachelor of Science in Mineral Engineering the University of Alabama.
 She was inducted into the University of Alabama College of Engineering 2016 class of Distinguished Engineering Fellows.

 Arun Agarwal of Dallas, CEO of Nextt, and has business interests in textiles, cotton trading and real estate.
 He is chair of the India American CEO Council, president of the Dallas Parks & Recreation Board, and a board member of the US India Friendship Council, US India Chamber of Commerce DFW, and the Texas Tech Innovation HUB at Research Park.
 He is a volunteer and board member of Gift of Life and a volunteer for CHETNA and the Living Dreams Foundation.
 Agarwal received a Master’s in Business Administration from IMT, Ghaziabad, a Master’s in Computer Information Systems from Southern New Hampshire University, and a Master’s in International Business from Harvard University.

-Adrian Canaday of Temple is President and CEO of the Temple Economic Development Corporation.
+Adrian Cannady of Temple is President and CEO of the Temple Economic Development Corporation.
 He is a member and Treasurer of the Texas Economic Development Council and a member of the International Economic Development Council.
 Additionally, he is a member and former Chairman of Team Texas.
 He added the U.S. Military Academy at West Point.
-Canaday received a Bachelor of Science in Mathematical Sciences and a Master of Science in Economic Development and Entrepreneurship from the University of Houston — Victoria and is a graduate of the University of Oklahoma Economic Development Institute.
+Cannady received a Bachelor of Science in Mathematical Sciences and a Master of Science in Economic Development and Entrepreneurship from the University of Houston — Victoria and is a graduate of the University of Oklahoma Economic Development Institute.

 S. David Deanda Jr.